dotnet/arcade/Repro Environment/ReproTool Documentation.md

 **In the event you are unable to find the payload zip file, you can download it manually from the url listed in the download.log file.
 (D:\download.log)**

 ### Linux
 Follow the instructions provided in the shell environment.
-Then run `. repro.sh` to set some environment variables and execute the job.
-You'll find the executables, dlls, pdbs, logs, etc. files here as well.
+Then run `. repro.sh` to set some environment variables and get to the directory where the test was executed.
+You'll find the executables, the dll, pdb, logs, etc.

+ **Note:** Each Repo/job has a different way of running test.
+You could find this information in the logs of test.
+ For example, for CoreFx run `sh Runtest.sh $HELIX_CORRELATION_PAYLOAD`

 ### Mac
 1. `cd dotnetbuild/work/`
 2. Go to the latest updated folder.
 You could see the files information by doing `ls -la`
 3. Once in that folder keep doing `cd <folder>` until you find the folder with the name `payload`
-4. Run `. repro.sh` to set some environment variables and execute the job.
-You'll find the executables, dlls, pdbs, logs, etc. files here as well.
+4. Run `. repro.sh` to set some environment variables and get to the directory where the test was executed.
+You'll find the executables, the dll, pdb, logs, etc.

+**Note:** Each Repo/job has a different way of running test.
+You could find this information in the logs of test.
+ For example, for CoreFx run `sh Runtest.sh $HELIX_CORRELATION_PAYLOAD`

 # How to use it in Jenkins
 When a job inside a PR fails, click on details to go to Jenkins and **Log In**.